sndirsch/sndirsch.github.io/_posts/2022-06-07-nvidia-opengpu.markdown

 {% highlight shell %}
 # if you have not added this repository yet
-zypper addrepo -p 90 https://download.opensuse.org/repositories/X11:/Drivers:/Video/openSUSE_Leap_15.4/   X11:Drivers:Video
+zypper addrepo -p 90 https://download.opensuse.org/repositories/X11:/Drivers:/Video:/Redesign/openSUSE_Leap_15.4/   X11:Drivers:Video:Redesign
 # will install needed packages
-zypper in nvidia-open-gfxG06-kmp-default kernel-firmware-nvidia-gsp
+zypper in nvidia-open-driver-G06-signed-kmp-default kernel-firmware-nvidia-gsp-G06
 {% endhighlight %}

 With that you can do a very simple test.

 {% highlight shell %}
-LD_LIBRARY_PATH=/usr/lib/kernel-firmware-nvidia-gsp \
+LD_LIBRARY_PATH=/usr/lib/kernel-firmware-nvidia-gsp-G06 \
-/usr/lib/kernel-firmware-nvidia-gsp/nvidia-smi --query
+/usr/lib/kernel-firmware-nvidia-gsp-G06/nvidia-smi --query
 {% endhighlight %}

 But unless you have access to one of these Turing or Ampere architecture GPUs (check with `inxi -aG`; use `hwinfo --gfxcard` on SLE):